Where does your wool come from?

 - Absolutely no mulesing.
-Mulesing is a cruel practice in which the parts of the skin of the sheep are cut away during the process of raising them.
+Mulesing is a cruel practice where parts of the sheep’s skin are cut away while raising them.

-- Ensuring the sheep are given adequate free-range time outside of the barn.
-This helps to improve the quality of both the sheep’s life and the quality of their wool.
+- Sheep must have adequate free-range time outside the barn.
+This improves the quality of both the sheep’s life and the wool.

 How is the wool processed?